 In this guide, we're going to look at 4K Ultra HD vs 1080p laptop resolutions so that you can decide which is best for your needs.
 1080p used to be known as FHD, short for Full HD.
 However, it has since been eclipsed by UHD, or Ultra HD, represented by 4K displays.

 4K displays are newer and more expensive but are higher in quality.
-We’ll cover them in-depth in this article.
+We’ll cover them in-depth in this article so you can decide if 4k displays are worth it or not.

 We'll start our 4K vs 1080p laptop screen comparison by looking at 4K Ultra HD laptops.
 These have a resolution of 3840 x 2160, which refers to the number of pixels on the screen.
 It's classed as 4K Ultra HD because it has 4x more pixels than 1080p laptop displays.